 The grievance procedures below are specifically for the adjudication of complaints of sex and gender-based misconduct when such complaints involve Barnard College students, faculty, staff, administrators and/or third parties.
-Inquiries regarding Title IX can be referred to the Title IX Coordinator or to OCR (contact information is provided later in these procedures).
+Inquiries regarding Title IX can be referred to the Title IX Coordinator or to the Office of Civil Rights (Department of Education, OCR; contact information is provided later in these procedures).

 IMPORTANT NOTE ABOUT CONFIDENTIALITY